Home > Understanding Education Inequity > How is the RSCD Funded?

 Why does the source of the money matter?

 RCSD has no control over how much it will receive from NY State.
-It can change with little warning and is not enough to meet the needs of RCSD students.
+It can change with little warning and historically it has not been enough to meet the needs of RCSD students.

-The amount of money NY State is supposed to give the RCSD is calculated using the Foundation Aid formula.
+The amount of money NY State gives to the RCSD is calculated using the Foundation Aid formula.
 Here is an explanation of how that formula should work from AQENY:

-The formula was agreed in 2007 but the phase-in stalled and it was never fully implemented.
-In 2021 NY State committed to fully funding the foundation aid formula with funding increasing each year until it it is finally implemented in school year 2023-24.
+The formula was agreed in 2007 but the phase-in stalled and it was not fully implemented for 16 years.
+In 2021 NY State committed to fully funding the foundation aid formula with funding increasing each year until it was finally completely implemented in school year 2023-24.

-The NY State Reagents published supplementary presentation to demonstrate the difference between what is needed and what is provided across the state.
+The NY State Reagents published supplementary presentation to demonstrate the difference between what was needed and what was provided across the state.

-The following chart shows the amounts paid since the year 2007-08 in blue and the difference between the amount paid and the amount that should have been paid under the formula in orange in Billions.
+The following chart covering the period of 2007 to 2021 shows the amounts paid between in blue and the difference between the amount paid and the amount that should have been paid under the formula in orange in Billions.
 It shows a deficit for the year 2019-20 alone of $3.72 Billion across NY State!

 Why does RCSD need so much money?